-The LinkSmart® Border Gateway provides a single point of entry into an "Internet of Things" autonomous system consisting of connected devices and their supporting services.
+The LinkSmart® Border Gateway provides a single point of entry into an "Internet of Things" (IoT-AS) autonomous system consisting of connected devices, their supporting services and the messaging infrastructure.
 These are the main functionalities:

-SSL offloading at the edge of the protected autonomous system (HTTPS, SSL/TLS-encrypted MQTT and SSL/TLS-encrypted WebSocket).
+TLS offloading at the edge of the protected autonomous system (HTTPS, TLS-encrypted MQTT and TLS-encrypted WebSocket).

-Permissions for HTTP requests can be defined on the level of protocol (HTTP or HTTPS), REST endpoints and allowed HTTP methods.
+Access control for HTTP requests can be defined for the type of protocol (HTTP or HTTPS), requested resources (or paths) and allowed HTTP methods.

-Permissions for MQTT requests can be defined on the level of topics and MQTT commands (publish, subscribe etc.).
+Access control for MQTT requests can be defined for topics, wildcards, and MQTT commands (publish, subscribe etc.).

-Permissions for WebSocket connections can be defined on the level of host name and port.
+Access control for WebSocket connections can be defined for hostnames and ports.

 HTTP request forwarding to internal services according to location definitions (e.g. a request to https://iot.linksmart.eu/<location> can be forwarded to localhost or any other host protected by the Border Gateway on the correct port).

-Address translation for HTTP requests, i.e. internal addresses in HTTP responses are being translated to external addresses the requester can work with.
+Address translation for HTTP requests, i.e. internal IoT-AS addresses in HTTP responses can be translated to external addresses that the requester is able to connect to.

 The Border Gateway can be easily deployed in a Docker container.
-The basic configuration for a useful deployment is limited to obtaining an SSL certificate for the host and to configure an OpenID provider.
+The basic configuration requires a TLS certificate for the host and an available OpenID Connect provider.